Tasks

 When to chose Lambda

-• need code to live in the cirrus project repo
+• need code to live in the cirrus project repository

 When to chose Batch